AV-98-Ingram/LeetCodeSolutions/Jan/Readme.md

   about separate the collection into two group.

+**1648-Sell_diminishing_valued_colored_balls**
+- Basically simple greedy algorithm.
+- But as the number can be huge LC does not accept plain greedy algo:
+- Optimizations are needed:
+    - Suppose at a time the max stock of ball is `k` and the second max `k'`, we could directly sell `k - k'` balls at a time.
+    - Furthermore, there could be n kinds of balls are all at max stock k at a time.
+We could sell them all together.
+Just need to figure out the book-keeping functions:
+        -  `sell = min(orders, n * (k-k')`
+	-  `sellPerBallKind = sell / n`: the number of balls of each kind will be sold in one bulk-sell.
+	-  `remaining = sell % n`      : the number of KINDs of balls that each will be sold one more.

 **1740-Find_distance_in_a_binary_tree**
 - Another problem of "finding two nodes under a tree", typically, just consider the two cases: